A BEGINNER’S GUIDE TO COMP PREP

 In Australia, we have many different Federations that you can choose to compete with.
 You have the ANB and ICN (formerly the INBA), which are known as the two “tested federations”.
 This means that they run regular drug testing at their events to ensure their athletes are all on a level playing field as natural competitors.
 These are particularly great shows for first-timers, mums and anyone just wanting to dip their toes in the water to experience the world of competing!

 Then we have the WFF, PCA, IFBB and WBFF, which are known in this scene as the “untested federations”.
 One point that I would like to make perfectly clear is that just because these federations are not drug tested, does not mean that all their athletes are using banned substances.
-It does, however, mean that if you choose to compete in these Federations, you enter known that there is a possibility that you may be on stage against athletes who have chosen to go down that path.
-These federations generally deliver a much higher standard of athlete, so be warned that you will be on stage against the best of the best.
+It does, however, mean that if you choose to compete in these Federations, you enter knowing that there is a possibility that you may be on stage against athletes who have chosen to go down that path.
+These federations generally deliver a much higher standard of athletes, so be warned that you will be on stage against the best of the best.

 This is really a discussion that you should have with your coach to ensure you are given the best advice based on your individual goals, aspirations and current physique potential.
-One piece of advice I would suggest, and a conversation I personally have with my athletes, is that it completely depends on what you want from competing.
+One piece of advice I would suggest, and a conversation I personally have with my athletes, is that it completely depends on what you from competing.
 Of course, on some level, we all have a small desire to win.
 It’s human nature to be competitive and to strive for that first-place trophy.
 But, on a deeper level, what is it that you really want?

-Just ask yourself - Is competing something that you want to do simply to tick it off your bucket list?
+Just ask yourself - Is competing for something that you want to do simply to tick it off your bucket list?
 Is it simply to prove to yourself that you have the discipline and work ethic to achieve such a physique?
 Or are you really wanting to throw yourself all in and see if you can be the very best of the best?

 I believe the answers to the above questions will heavily determine which Federation is best suited to you.
 For instance, if competing is simply on your wishlist and you are just interested in ‘giving it a crack’, you are far better suited to aim towards the ICN or ANB Federations.
-On the other hand, if you want the recognition of being one of the best and want to throw yourself out there against the best athletes in the country, the IFBB and WBFF are the two highest regarded Federations in the competing space.
+On the other hand, if you want the recognition of being one of the best and want to throw yourself out there against the best athletes in the country, the IFBB and WBFF are the two highest-regarded Federations in the competing space.

 Again, this is a discussion for you and your coach.
 However, I do recommend that you look into each Federation to see which look you prefer as they all offer extremely different experiences.